HL7/US-Core/source/pages/general-guidance.md

 ### Referencing US Core profiles

-Many of the profiles in this guide [reference]({{site.data.fhir.path}}references.html) other FHIR resources that are also US Core profiles.
+Many of the profiles in this guide [reference] other FHIR resources that are also US Core profiles.
 This is defined in the formal profile definitions.
-For example, [US Core Careteam](StructureDefinition-us-core-careteam.html#profile) references US Core Patient.
+For example, [US Core CareTeam Profile] references US Core Patient.
 For any other references not formally defined in a US Core profiles, the referenced resource SHOULD be a US Core profile if a US Core profile exists for the resource type.
 For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner **SHOULD** be a valid US Core Patient or US Core Practitioner.

 <div class="note-to-balloters" markdown="1">
 ### Missing Data